waynemwashuma/waynemwashuma/README.md

 - 👋 Hi, I’m @waynemwashuma
-- 👀 I’m interested in game development
+- 👀 I’m interested in game and web development
 - 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on any project